chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 #### Incident 2 — 6th June 2022

+During a rehearsal on the 6th of June, I had a very short

 #### Incident 3 — 20-25th June 2022

 A late scheduling confirmation for orchestral rehearsals meant that rehearsals for the **week beginning 21st June** were scheduled in such a way that clashed with my teaching obligations for the non-profit organisation [The Brilliant Club](https://thebrilliantclub.org), with whom I was employed as a part-time tutor.
 I was being paid to teach online lessons to GCSE-year students, and in this instance I was helping prepare students for their GCSE Maths exams.
 With national exams so imminent, and having to work within a busy school timetable, these lessons could not be moved.
 I knew I would have to miss a portion of the orchestral rehearsal in order to meet this commitment to The Brilliant Club, and indeed to the students I was teaching.